-Historically, as it involves information, strategies have centered on it's control; bluffing opponents and deceiving enemies with false information, as well as propagandizing the populace to arouse passions of enemies against enemies and ally and patriots against enemies. have all been effective utilities of information.
+Historically, as it involves information, strategies have centered on it's control; bluffing opponents and deceiving enemies with false information, as well as propagandizing the populace to arouse passions against enemies, have all been effective utilities of information.
 The American founders understood this well and so enshrined the freedom of information into the Constitution as a defensive bulwark against those who would control information for their own gain.
 But the television has changed all that.
 The control of information has been rendered irrelevant because information itself has been rendered irrelevant.

 A glimpse of the new battlefield upon which this revolution would take place occurred in 1960 during the first televised presidential debate between John Kennedy and Richard Nixon.
 This debate, it so happened, occurred as the proliferation of TV sets in the American home was in full swing.
 These debates are noteworthy, therefore, not because of the ideas that were debated, but because of the impact the medium would have on the outcome.
 Nixon, it was said, looked old, pale, unshaven and sweaty while his opponent appeared young, tan and energetic.
 That none of these qualities have any bearing on capabilities is very much a foreign thought today.
 That we would cringe at the thought of voting in a primary for a profusely ugly candidate is a testament to the revolution and its success.

 The famous Lincoln-Douglas debates, in contrast, remain noteworthy to this day for their ideological content.
 They embody the battle of the mind and worldview of that day between contestants wielding weapons of ideas bolstered by information.
 But this occurred during a time when people drew conclusions from ideas and experience.
 But because of the advent of the television set, the Nixon/Kennedy debates would not be a battle of minds, but images.
-These debates would therefore forever change American, as well as global politics.
-Television would lull Western societies into a false sense of grandeur,glamour and intelligence while in actuality relieving them of reason and the toil of thinking.
+These debates would therefore forever change American and global politics.
+Television would lull Western societies into a false sense of intellect grandeur and glamour while in actuality relieving them of reason and the toil of thinking.

 The power of the moving image accompanied by emotion-arousing music, complete with caricatured, easy-to-hate strawmen, was not a brand-new concept, to be sure.
 It was developed and used effectively during World War II.
 But the migration of that arrangement from the scarcity of the big screen to the daily ingestion in the living room would prove to be an extremely powerful weapon that would bring about previously unforeseen or imagined changes.
 Information, and then informed reasoning, would become a thing of the past for the collective society.
 It would become a thing akin to a strategically ill-placed fort, bypassed and ignored by conquerors while its inhabitants fawned for battle based on logic.